syncfusion-content/xamarin.android-docs/xamarin-android/SfSchedule/Data-Bindings.md

 {% endhighlight %}
 {% endtabs %}
 >**NOTE**
-•	`RecurrenceId` should be a recurrence pattern appointment object.
+•	The `Id` should be a recurrence pattern appointment object.
+•   The `RecurrenceId` of an exception appointment and the `Id` of its pattern appointment should have the same value.
-•	Exception appointment should be a normal appointment and should not be created as recurring appointment, since its occurrence from recurrence pattern.
+•	The exception appointment should be a normal appointment and should not be created as recurring appointment, since its occurrence from recurrence pattern.
-•	`ExceptionOccurrenceActualDate` should be in Universal Time Coordinates (UTC) time zone.
+•	The `ExceptionOccurrenceActualDate` should be in Universal Time Coordinates (UTC) time zone.

 #### Remove exception appointment from recurrence pattern
 You can directly remove the added exception appointment for recurrence pattern by removing it from schedule `ItemsSource`.